-In addition to my 37 years in law enforcement, first as a deputy sheriff, and for the last 24 years as a special agent for the State of illinois, I'm also privileged to teach at one the nation's top research institutions, Washington University in St. Louis.
-At WU I teach a number of courses in the Forensic Psychology program, an undergraduate certificate program that I personally developed from the ground up.
-The courses I teach include forensic psychology, criminology, and crisis intervention, among others.
+In addition to my 37 years in law enforcement, first as a deputy sheriff, and for 25 years as a special agent for the State of Illinois, I was also privileged to teach at one the nation's top research institutions, Washington University in St. Louis.
+At WU I taught a number of courses in the Forensic Psychology program, an undergraduate certificate program that I personally developed from the ground up.
+The courses I taught included forensic psychology, criminology, correctional theory and practices, and crisis intervention, among others.
 Additionally, I have authored four widely used textbooks, two of which deal at length with the subject of deadly force by the police.
 You can find my books, as well as my CV, under the link above.

 A new documentary has been released on the case of Dontre Hamilton in Milwaukee, WI.
 I had the opportunity to serve as the expert witness on this case.
 Dontre was a young man suffering from mental illness who was shot and killed by a Milwaukee police officer.
 His only crime was sleeping in a city park.

 If you've ever been on the plaintiff's side of an excessive force case, you no doubt were confronted with something called the "reactionary gap."
 Pro-police experts routinely use it to help justify an officer's actions.
 The article provides a strategy for challenging the use of this piece of pseudoscience.

 PERCEPTUAL DISTORTION (But whose perception is being distorted?).